jasminegao/storyAPI_tutorials/README.md

 * Searching for stories
 * Getting a story's title
 * Returning the metadata of a story
-* Seeing a story's distribution across the internet and the world
+* Seeing a story's distribution
 * Looking at a story's historical clickrates

 <a id="story_info"></a>Getting the story id for a link or the links from a story id